 Students can also expect ongoing dialogues about art in history, the Christian imagination in relationship to faith and the arts, and the role of the arts in the Church.
-The hope of the instructor is that through engagement in the class, students will be brought to a deeper appreciation of the visual world and the creative love of our Maker.
+The hope of the instructor is that, through engagement in the class, students will be brought to a deeper appreciation of the visual world and the creative love of its Maker.

 Student Academic Expectation

 - Explore formal color theory and the psychological/symbolic use of color

 - Experience and control a variety of dry color drawing media

 - Learn and practice safe and responsible use of art media, equipment, and studio space

 - Explore and develop personal concepts in creative expression